ddupont808/yam/docs/installing.md

 To test the peer-to-peer aspect of your local network, start another yam node by running `npm run dev:tmp`

 This is runs `npm run dev` in `tmp` with seperate keypairs (identities) and databases.
-This also ignores the environment variable `YAM_HTTP_PORT`, but every other environment variable will still be loaded if you want to run the yam node with on a different Monero node.
+This also ignores the environment variable `YAM_HTTP_PORT`.

+When done, use `npm run clean` to delete the files created by the temp nodes.

 ### Using yam as a typescript module